Geekdude/Geekdude.github.io/_drafts/dotfiles.md

 Now that you know the general dotfile setup, and have access to my public dotfiles, I will talk in more detail about my dotfiles and as I do, you are free to look through the dotfile repository as well.
 I tried to be clear in the comments of the dotfiles what the configuration lines do, and in this blog post I will give more broader information about the features and reasoning behind the setup.

+## README.md

+The README file goes over the process on how to setup the dotfile configuration on a new system.
+From the steps, you can see how the relatively simple process is made more difficult when I need to use ssh keys to pull from a private repository.

 ## makesymlinks.sh

+This file creates the symlinks for the dotfiles back to the corresponding file in the dotfiles directory.
+Over time this script was also extended to pull and update external submodules, to create other additional symlinks, and to link symlinks to folders.
+This script is run to setup all the dotfiles.
+I have more submodules listed in .gitmodules than I actually use.
+That is why I explicitly list the submodules I want in the script.
+This is primarily since it is much easier to add a new submodule than to remove it, and I might want to use it again.

 ## Ssh

+In my private dotfiles repo, I keep passcode protected and also gpg encrypted ssh keys.
+The makesymlinks.sh script will call the command to decrypt the keys as part of the setup.
+In practice, I have to add the keys before I con clone the dotfiles directory and I have to then manually setup the symlink to .ssh.
+That's is the problem with using a private dotfiles repo; the keys need to be in place before you can clone the repo.
+I also use a .ssh/config file to configure connections to remote machines.
+Since the information in .ssh is more sensitive, I have not included any of it in the public dotfiles repo.

 ## Git

+The git configuration is stored in `gitconfig`, global git ignores are stored in `gitignore_global`, and my git hook templates are stored in `git_template`.
+I removed the `user.name` and `user.email` config items from the `gitconfig`, but those can be easily added back when git prompts you to set them.

+I use [Beyond Compare 4](https://www.scootersoftware.com/) as my main difftool.
+I also added other tools with aliases. vimdiff, vimmerge, gvimdiff, and gvimmerge use vim and gvim respectively to perform the diff or merge.
+I also found [difftastic](https://github.com/Wilfred/difftastic) which is a better terminal diff than `diff` and is aliased to difft.
+My favorite alias, which I use all the time, is `tree`, which prints out a nice tree view of the git log.
+Other aliases are `sup` which updates recursively all submodules and `sfor` is a alias to run a for loop over all submodules.
+I also have `hash` which prints out the current git hash, and `pwd` which prints out the top-level of the git repo. `pwd` is a miss-leading name, but I can remember it easily.
+I also have `s` which prints the status of the current directory.

+My template directory has the necessary hooks to setup ctags.
+These ctags are then used by my vim configuration to easily jump to tags in my file.
+Each time a git operation occurs the ctags are regenerated, which keeps them up-to-date.
+My global `gitignore_global` ignores the generated ctag files.
+Ctags are further discussed in my [Ctags blog post]({% link _posts/2021-03-05-ctags.md %})

+I like to use fast-forward only so that I have to explicitly chose to make a merge.
+That way it is easier for me to pick to merge or to rebase.

 ## Fish

+I like to use the [fish](https://fishshell.com/) shell.
+I think it is a well designed shell with an easy to understand configuration structure.
+Out of the box, it has many of the feature by default that are a pain to setup in zsh.
+I was also able to keep the same basic them as my previous shell configurations.
+Some of my favorite features are:

+- Automatic prediction and auto complete of commands base on previously used commands.
+- Command completions based on man pages.
+(I also have a function, `fish_add_completions`, to generate a manpage from `--help` output, and reload the man completions so that programs I write can have easy command completions)
+- Powerful prompt with git status, exit code, time, and the duration of the last command.
+- Easy configuration with a conf.d for config files and functions for custom functions.

+My config.fish has inline comments describing what everything does.
+One thing to point out is that I call `setxkbmap` and `xcape` commands to replace capslock with control/escape and both shifts with capslock.

+Inside `conf.d` I have configuration files broken down by the name of what they are configuring.
+Any file in this directory will be include in the configuration of fish.
+I use `ssh_agent.fish` to make sure I always have an ssh-agent running.

+Inside functions, I have all my custom functiokns.
+In fish the prompts are just a function that is called, so my prompt is defined in `fish_prompt.fish` and `fish_right_prompt.fish`.
+`funcedsave.fish` combines the built in [funced](https://fishshell.com/docs/current/cmds/funced.html) and [funcsave](https://fishshell.com/docs/current/cmds/funcsave.html) functions.

+`git-add-submodule.fish` adds an existing clone nested repository as a submodule of the parent.
+`git-reload-hooks.fish` and `git-reload-hooks-all.fish` reload hooks based on the git template for either the current repo, or recursively into all the submodules.

+Something new I am trying is the [fisher](https://github.com/jorgebucaran/fisher) fish plugin manager with [z](https://github.com/jethrokuan/z) for directory jumping.

 ## Tmux

+My Tmux config is setup to work with nested local and remote tmux sessions. `tmux.conf` specifies the local tmux configuration and `tmux/tmux.remote.conf` adjusts the status bar on the remote tmux session.
+\<F12\> is used to toggle disable/enable the outer tmux session so that the inner tmux session is easier to work with.

+My tmux config also has mouse support, plugins to show resource monitoring, and more vim-like bindings.

+I spend a while figuring out the full color range for both tmux and fish, and the color settings at the top of the file seem to work.
+Since I use MobaXTerm which has some cool features that only work if bash is your default shell, I use tmux to set my default shell to fish.
+That way fish is started anytime I start my tmux session.

+In `bin`, I also have some helpful tmux scrips.
+`tmuxes` opens or connects to a new single tmux session which has the same view as a previous connection.
+This command only open on common tmux session and multiple sessions will follow the same cursor.
+`tmuxs` also opens the same tmux session, but this time it creates a new view into it so that the cursor does not follow the previous window.
+`tmux_allow` and `tmux_disallow` changes the permissions of the tmux socket to allow other users on the same machine to connect to the same tmux session.

 ## Vim

 ## Basic Apt Installs

+This script is used to update and upgrade apt packages, then install a common set of apt packages that I expect every system to have.
+Between the dotfiles repo, this script, and Synology drive, I can go from a fresh Ubuntu install to a configure system very quickly.
+This is useful since I redo my computers frequently or setup a new virtual machine.

 ## Bin

+`create-thumbnails` is used to reduce the resolution of images to create thumbnail versions.
+I use this for my website to reduce the size of the smaller images in a gallery.

+`pdf-shrink` reduces the size of PDFs by calling other commands with the correct arguments.

+`esv` uses the [ESV](https://www.esv.org) API to create a terminal program to read or listen to the bible.
+If you want to use this program, you will first have to generate a API token from [ESV.org](https://api.esv.org/).

+Reorder is a program I wrote and is discussed in the [Reorder blog post]({% link _posts/2020-01-30-reorder.md %})

 ## Fonts

+Here I store all the fonts I want to use across my machines.
+Then, `makesymlinks.sh` will create a symlink to the local font location and run `fc-cache` to cache the fonts so that they are properly installed as locally installed fonts.
+I did not include the fonts in the public repo since I didn't want to check the licensing on each font.

 ## Inkscape

+I setup Inkscape with the extensions I use.

 ## Bonus: Zork

+No system is complete without Zork, so as a bonus I install Zork by default.